DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 It is **discouraged** to change the Terraform backend from the default “local” backend to a different one after performing your first terraform apply.
 You must run `terraform init` to reconfigure the backend and migrate existing state, which can be risky if not handled properly.
 Terraform will prompt to migrate the state file during reinitialization, and incorrect handling could cause infrastructure drift.

+You have just developed a new Terraform configuration for two virtual machines with a cloud provider.
+You would like to create the infrastructure for the first time.
+You should first `run terraform init`.

 ## plan & destroy

 Which of the following can you do with `terraform plan`?
 1. View the execution plan and check if the changes match your expectations.
 2.Save a generated execution plan to apply later.